jlettvin/Unicode/py2/README.md

   * tree.delete(word)           Deletes word from tree

-An efficient multi-word canonicalizing search algorithm UniTree.py is a library class for building and using a fast lookup tree.
+An efficient multi-word canonicalizing search algorithm Tree.py is a library class for building and using a fast lookup tree.
 It is a demonstration of a technique for rapid tests for presence of a candidate word in a precompiled set.

-UniTree converts a list of words into a fast lookup tree on Unicode codepoints and provides a function for using that tree to lookup words.
+Tree converts a list of words into a fast lookup tree on Unicode codepoints and provides a function for using that tree to lookup words.

 Words are added by an functor which allows dynamic updates,